This post covers things to do in July in Los Angeles, including nighttime, free, as well as family-friendly activities, all updated for 2023.

 If you’re in Long Beach, head to the Queen Mary where you can experience entertainment, music, and fireworks!

-Through July 5th-July 20th, concerts can be enjoyed at the world renown Walt Disney Music Hall.
+Concerts can be enjoyed at the world-renowned Walt Disney Music Hall.

-Ticket prices start for as little as $10!
-Check their website as more information becomes available.
+Ticket prices typically start for as little as $10!

-From July 18-28, you can attend Outfest, LA’s leading film festival that builds community and shares LGBTQ stories from around the globe.
+From July 13th-23rd, you can attend Outfest, LA’s leading film festival that builds community and shares LGBTQ stories from around the globe.

 For 11 days, festival-goers can expect 150 short films to be screened, a number of panels, and of course, parties!

 Check their website for more information and tickets.

 The Anime Expo (AX) returns to Los Angeles July 1st- 4th at the Los Angeles Convention Center.